-Following features are not supported (not available) in a SaaS setup.
+Following features are not supported (not available) in an AE SaaS setup.
 The main reason is that they are technically impossible in a SaaS setup or that their use case is missing:

-- RIP'ing (from AE SaaS data) on a local Imaging Engine. - RIP'ing with Imaging Engine needs to happen on the IE that is on board the AE SaaS server setup. - (PS-)Printing to a local (office) printer: not possible via PS-print command/task from AE SaaS - but is possible via an Agent Folder at least if the printer can pick up the file somehow (like a GMG proofer can) - FlexRip - · Commercial Print (page) workflow modes in Pilot - External Script Runners - · Standard Edition ArtiosCAD Servers - · Regular hot folders (Folder Access Point) - · but replaceable with the setup of 'Agent Folders' - · Shuttle integration with editors - replaced in AP+ and DP by its integration with My Workspace (browser client) - External databases (no such access point and no 'Interact with External Database' task) - SAP connectivity (no such access point and no 'Interact with SAP' task) - Esko classic editors (ArtPro, PackEdge, Plato, I-cut, FastImpose).
-Learn more in The Syncer Tool on page 36. - As a consequence, resources that are only editable by these classic editors, i.e. SmartMarks and CAD style data, are also not supported in an AE SaaS setup. - The server admin web page is not available.
-It is only available to Esko Platform Operations staff who have access to the data center. - No support for LDAP user accounts.
+- RIP'ing (from AE SaaS data) on a local Imaging Engine. - RIP'ing with Imaging Engine needs to happen on the IE that is on board the AE SaaS server setup. - · Regular hot folders (Folder Access Point) - · but replaceable with the setup of 'Agent Folders' - Task tickets larger than 1,9 Mb can not be saved.
+Learn more in Ticket Size. - Interacting with local (external) databases via SmartNames or via a Database Access Point - The 'Interact with Database' task is supported - SAP connectivity: no SAP Access Point and no 'Interact with SAP' task. - Shuttle integration with editors - replaced in ArtPro+ and DeskPack by its integration with My Workspace (browser client) - Esko classic editors (ArtPro, PackEdge, Plato, I-cut, FastImpose).
+Learn more in The Syncer Tool on page 43. - As a consequence, resources that are only editable by these classic editors, i.e. SmartMarks and CAD style data, are also not supported in an AE SaaS setup. - Connecting desktop client applications (Automation Engine Pilot, Automation Engine Agent, Color Pilot, ArtPro+, DeskPack, ...) to AE SaaS over a proxy server. - The Server Admin web page is not available.
+It is only available to Esko Platform Operations staff who have access to the data center. - No support for LDAP user accounts. - · Standard Edition ArtiosCAD Servers - External Script Runners are supported with this limitation that input files need to be downloaded to the script runner and need to be processed there. - When outputting to a CDI device, the semi-automatic workflow with the DFS Merger is not supported in a SaaS setup. - (PS-)Printing to a local (office) printer: not possible via PS-print command/task from AE SaaS - but is possible via an Agent Folder at least if the printer can pick up the file somehow (like a GMG proofer can) - FlexRip